Filming Permafrost Adventures

 Margaret Cysewski, PhD student, University of Alaska Fairbanks

 I was raised in Fairbanks and became fascinated with permafrost during my undergraduate in Civil Engineering at UAF.
-I earned my Masters in Arctic Engineering and currently working on my PhD in Permafrost Engineering.
-My research is writing about human interactions with permafrost, both in the past and in the future with climate change.
+I earned my Masters in Arctic Engineering and currently working on my PhD.
 I was an intern at the U.S. Army Cold Regions Research and Engineering Laboratory (CRREL) for several years, where I helped excavate the expansion of the Permafrost Tunnel.
 I gained interest in teaching permafrost through the dozens of Permafrost Tunnel tours I have given.
 I have always had a love of learning to fulfill my curiosity.
 I also like to travel and explore.
 I am excited to share the hidden world of permafrost that exists all around Fairbanks.

 Louis Rudolf, Owner Iconif Design